davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

 #### Part 1: The Bare-Bones Guessing Game

 - Create a new project in BlueJ using the `Project > New Project` menu option.
 Inside, you will create just one Java class: `GuessingGame`.
-We'll start by building a naive class, and eventually build on top of it.
+We'll start by building a "barebones" game, and eventually build it out to be more robust.
+Have fun!

-- Remember our systematic way of defining classes?
-The `GuessingGame` class has a secret number, as well as the number of times the user has tried to guess that number.
-Go ahead and get started putting those in place.
+- What instance variables do you need?
+You'll actually need several to complete this program, but I'll get you started on one obvious one: your game needs to remember a `secret number`, which is just an integer.

 - Constructors: